dwivedi-ritik/Gatepass-Portal/README.md

 A Portal for managing Gatepass and maintenances

+## Why
+- it can save lot of time of students as well as Admin
+- it can track all the students records

 ## Todos
-- Modal of view details in Gatepass table [in progress]
-- One Page to see all the Details about Gatepass and maintenaces
+- [ ] One Page to see all the Details about Gatepass and maintenaces
-- Rechart js Area Chart [ on Test-Chart Branch ]
+- [ ] Rechart js Area Chart [ on Test-Chart Branch ]

 ## Done
-- Dropdown in Side nav of admin panel [Done]
+- [x] Dropdown in Side nav of admin panel
-- Responsive table [Done]
+- [x] Responsive table
+- [x] Modal of view details in Gatepass table

 ## Known Bugs
 - Downloaded files does't add empty string on empty entries
 - Side Nav is wiggling on mobile devices

 Description of all the Implemented APIs